Cybersecurity

 Credentials

-Learn about common threats, system hardening, network and intrusion security tools, access control methods, authentication, encryption, redundancy, disaster response, and organizational security while working in the high-growth field of information security.
+Learn about common threats, system hardening, network security tools, access control, authentication, encryption, redundancy, disaster response, and organizational security.
+You will gain experience working in the high-growth field of information security.
 Complete the required 32-33 credit hours for this Vocational Specialist Certificate.

 At ECC, you'll earn industry-recognized credentials that local employers highly value: